 Fiction Editor – Anne Lazurko

-Anne Lazurko's second novel, What is Written on the Tongue, is forthcoming from ECW Press in Spring 2022.
-She received the 2018 Saskatchewan Foundation for the Arts Literary Award for work on this story which is set in 1945 Indonesia.
-Her first novel, Dollybird, received the Willa Award for Historical Fiction and was shortlisted for the Saskatchewan fiction award.
-Her poetry most recently appeared in Gush: Menstrual Manifestos For Our Time.
+Anne Lazurko's second novel, What is Written on the Tongue, is forthcoming from ECW Press and her story Belle's Boys will appear in Grain in Winter 2021.
+Recipient of a Saskatchewan Foundation for the Arts Literary Award, her novel Dollybird won a Willa Award and was shortlisted for the Saskatchewan fiction award.

 Anne is an award-winning agricultural journalist, a no-awards farmer, and current President of Sage Hill Writing.
 She writes from her farm near Weyburn.